Highgate Center, Vermont

 Highgate Center is the primary village and a census-designated place (CDP) in the town of Highgate, Franklin County, Vermont, United States.
 As of the 2020 census it had a population of 361, out of 3,472 in the entire town of Highgate.

 The CDP is in northwestern Franklin County, in the south-central part of the town of Highgate.
 It sits on the north side of the Missisquoi River, a west-flowing tributary of Lake Champlain, where the river passes over Highgate Falls.
 Vermont Route 78 (Franklin Street) passes through the center of the village, leading southeast 6 mi to Vermont Route 105 at Sheldon Junction and southwest 4 mi to Swanton.
 Vermont Route 207 also passes through the village, leading south 9 mi to St. Albans and northeast 6 mi to the Canadian border at Morses Line.

+Education

+It is in the Franklin Northwest Supervisory Union school district.